alex-kalanis/remote-request/README.md

 has not been shown on both windows there is dead connection inside your ma machine and it will have problems also with connecting external targets - and still it might be set right.

-### Schemas TCP / HTTP / SSL
+### Params TCP / HTTP / SSL

 Basically variants which send data through tcp protocol.
 Tcp and Http are in unsecured, SSL is secured (depends on php if its compiled with ssl support or defined own stream which pass this obstacle).
 Http and SSL also adds Http headers.

-### Schemas PHP internals - File, Php
+### Params PHP internals - File, Php

-Inside the wrappers there is 2 for accessing internal sources.
+Inside the params there is 2 for accessing internal sources.
 They are meant for testing purposes.
 It is possible to test access to data and they did not need to be saved on external machine.